hydromisc/hydromisc/board/README.md

-There are two revisions of the PCB:
+There are three revisions of the PCB:

 * rev A - I built this, and it works except that I forgot the pull-up on ESP32_EN.
 Solder a 10k resistor from ESP32_EN to +3V3 (for example, near